Helmholtz-UFZ/saqc/README.md

 ### SaQC as a command line application
-Most of the magic is controlled by a [semicolon-separated table file](saqc/docs/ConfigurationFiles.md) listing the variables of the dataset and the routines to inspect, quality control and/or process them.
+Most of the magic is controlled by a [semicolon-separated text file](saqc/docs/ConfigurationFiles.md) listing the variables of the dataset and the routines to inspect, quality control and/or process them.
 The content of such a configuration could look like this: